 Action item:

-All to keep the Secretariat updated if any related document is updated.
+All to keep the Secretariat updated if any related document is updated. (link to workspace?)

 Mission to El Salvador

 UNEP thanked all comments received regarding the presentation on “How the UN-REDD Programme supports national approaches to safeguards” for the GIZ CCAD workshop, given in San Salvador (13-14th August)